v5ma/selfawarenetworks/README.md

 Such as a machine that eats radiation like Chernobyl Fungus only faster.

 Also we will build next generation Sentient AI based targeting systems for missile interception that can work with GPS or independently from GPS like a bird that hunts only much much faster than a bird.

+I believe also that there is hope for the paralyzed, for folks who have lost limbs & suffered horrific traumas.
+This is part of the mission of The Self Aware Networks Institute.
+A lot of pain, suffering & disease will be fixed with next generation medical technologies that we help pioneer.

 # Short Term Goals for the Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.